How to Measure Company Culture: Metrics, Tools, and Tips to Quantify Your Initiatives

 In addition to this, keeping strong talent is much more cost-effective than hiring replacements, which can save you a lot of money in the long run.
 It also helps you focus your efforts on growing your business rather than scouting and recruiting replacements.

 A report by Deloitte found that 80% of job seekers are mainly interested in applying for jobs at inclusive employers, with 72% ready to leave their workplace for a more inclusive one.

 Being an equal opportunity employer with an inclusive work environment not only makes your company more attractive to the best talents, but it also drives more profits with up to 400% growth in revenue.

 Key metrics to track your company culture

 Maintaining good company culture can be a solid long-term investment with a lot of advantages, so it’s important that you keep track of all the essential metrics to quantify it.
 Let’s have a quick look at them:

-Retention rates and employee referrals can be great metrics to describe your company culture.
-When employees find their workplace experience great, they’ll likely stay their for the long haul and even recommend others to join them.
+Retention rates and employee referrals can be great metrics to quantify your company culture.
+When employees have a positive employee experience, they’ll likely stay there for the long haul and even recommend others to join them.

 Employees frequently resigning or quitting their job is usually an indicator of various problems in your workplace, including negative company culture.
-This makes it a remarkable metric to keep track of.
+This makes it an important metric to keep track of.

 Everything from daily communications to collaborations on projects and competition among employees can reflect your company’s culture health.

-The easier the communication between employees of different departments, the healthier the company culture, and vice versa, so it counts as a valuable metric to understand the culture of your workplace.
+The easier the communication between employees of different teams and departments, the healthier the company culture, and vice versa, so it counts as a valuable metric to understand the culture of your workplace.